 The project design is also built around a recognition of the field's chronic funding constraints (which we hope this project will eventually help to alleviate by putting together a more comprehensive and, therefore, compelling case for supporting the field's efforts).
 Our approach uses a very low-cost project design with a highly diversified array of funding options, including both "fee-for-service" options and appeals for philanthropic core support.

-Still, this support is not quite enough to assure continued operation of the system.
+Still, this support is not enough to assure continued operation of the system.
 We also need modest amounts of core support funding to provide the steady funding stream needed to weather the ups and downs associated with the above funding options.
-More specifically, we need enough core support funding to be able to: 1) maintain the computer system and ensure that it can meet demand; 2) provide technical assistance to contributors who are, for whatever reason, unable to enter information into the system on a do-it-yourself basis; 3) build the project network and recruit participants and users; and 4) administer the overall effort.
+More specifically, we need enough core support funding to be able to: 1) maintain the computer system and ensure that it can meet demand; 2) Update and add to the articles in the Knowledge Base and 3) administer the overall effort.
 At this point, our immediate goal is to raise $50,000 to fund these activities for the next year.

 Contact Beyond Intractability for more information about the services that we can provide in return for your support.
 You can also donate online through our account at the University of Colorado Foundation.